 (7) Dundun: A type of talking drum.
 By adjusting the tension of the ropes, the drummer can play at a higher pitch.

 Min-On also invited The National Troupe of Nigeria to perform throughout Japan in 1992.
 This dance troupe was established in 1989.
 They contribute to the preservation and sharing of Nigeria’s rich music culture through their performances in Nigeria and abroad.
 Please enjoy these three performances from their concert:

-This dance is very popular among the Tiv people who reside in the Benue state of northern Nigeria.
+This dance is very popular among the Tiv people who reside in the Benue state.

 “Gongs and Flutes”

 This piece features an acrobatic dance accompanied by four or five different flutes and traditional gongs all native to the state of Imo.

 This is an original dance created by the dance troupe that expresses the free and unrestrained spirit of Africa.

 The climate in inland northern Nigeria and coastal southern Nigeria is quite different, and the local cuisine differs accordingly as well.
 For example, in the north where the nomadic Hausa live, a local specialty is “suya,” skewered meat covered with plenty of spices and grilled over an open flame.